 - 1. Question: Can there be thrust vectoring via rotating the engine, nozzles, blown surfaces etc.?
 Answer: Yes.
 Any of the above options is allowed, and may be varied during flight.
 However, "rotary wing" vehicles are not allowed, so you may need to consult the judges with your specific design and it's thrust levels to be sure it doesn't cross over the line into vertical flight capability. - 2.
 Question: What is a sortie and what is meant by multiple sorties may be flown?
-Answer: For this years (99/00) competition there are two different sorties, a payload sortie and a return/ferry sortie.
-Only the payload sortie adds points to the flight score.
-The return/ferry sortie is required between payload sorties, and provides an additional and different design point.
-Teams may complete as many cycles of theses "sorties" as possible within their given 10 minute competition time period. - 3.
-Question: Do all of the team members need to be student members of AIAA?
-Answer: Since the DBF is part of the AIAA competitions sanctioned by the Student Activities Committee and the AIAA Foundation, all team members should be student members of the AIAA.
+Answer: For this years (00/01) competition there are two different sorties, a heavy payload sortie and a voluminous payload sortie.
+Teams may complete as many cycles of theses "sorties" as possible within their given 10 minute competition time period.
+The paylaod "type" must switch for each new sortie.

-4. Question: What was the maximum number of people that can make-up a team.
+- 3. Question: Do all of the team members need to be student members of AIAA?
+Answer: Since the DBF is part of the AIAA competitions sanctioned by the Student Activities Committee and the AIAA Foundation, all team members should be student members of the AIAA. - 4.
+Question: What was the maximum number of people that can make-up a team.
 Answer: There is no specific limit on team size.
 It is up to the team itself to determine a size sufficient to meet the required tasks and small enough to remain manageable.
 It is expected most teams would fall in the 5 to 10 member size range, but this is only an estimated guideline.